greyhavens/msoy/src/as/com/threerings/msoy/README.txt

 Even excluding that case, there's nothing we can do to prevent a malicious .swf freezing shit up in the catalog viewer.
 More thinking is required.

-- Duh.
-When b3 comes out and msoy compiles again, I should set breakpoints during the chatobj subscription process and see if I can narrow down which code is causing Mr. Crashypoo.

-- Flex data services:
-  LOOK INTO: is it possible to create a RemoteObject that is defined on the fly?
-(Without being specified in flex-enterprise-services.xml) (Or some other way to accomplish the same thing) Probably this is possible.

 - describeType(someObject) and see about setting accessors dynamically, registerClass(), or other undocumented functions.